-In the event that the Tender Offeror fails to acquire all of the Target Company Shares (Note 3) other than those owned by ITOCHU et al. and the treasury shares held by the Target Company, the series of procedures aimed at having the shareholders of the Target Company be only ITOCHU and the Tender Offeror are scheduled after the completion of the Tender Offer, as described in "(6) Policies for Reorganization After the Tender Offer (Matters Concerning the So-Called "Two Step Acquisition")".
-In the event that IRI owns the Target Company Shares at the time of these procedures, it is possible that the Target Company Shares owned by IRI will result in less than one whole share and will be forced to be sold as a result of the share consolidation.
+(Note 3) In the event that the Tender Offeror fails to acquire all of the Target Company Shares other than those owned by ITOCHU et al. and the treasury shares held by the Target Company, the series of procedures aimed at having the shareholders of the Target Company be only ITOCHU and the Tender Offeror are scheduled after the completion of the Tender Offer, as described in "(6) Policies for Reorganization After the Tender Offer (Matters Concerning the So-Called "Two Step Acquisition")".
+In the event that IRI owns the Target Company Shares at the time of these procedures, it is possible that the Target Company Shares owned by IRI will result in less than one whole share and will be forced to be sold as a result of the share consolidation pursuant to the Article 180 of the Companies Act (hereinafter referred to as the "Share Consolidation").
 This may possibly have accounting or tax implications on ITOCHU or IRI.
+(In the case higher than a book value, a profit could be recognized at IRI for accounting and tax purposes and a book value of the Target Company Shares at ITOCHU, for accounting and that purpose, could be higher.
+In the case lower than a book value, a loss could be recognized at IRI and a book value of the Target Company Shares at ITOCHU could be lower.)
 As mentioned below, IRI will deliver 43,521,600 Target Company Shares to ITOCHU in order to avoid having such accounting and tax implications on ITOCHU or IRI, even though ITOCHU and IRI, which is wholly-owned by ITOCHU, will continue to collectively own 253,550,784 Target Company Shares (Ownership Ratio: 50.10%) before and after the Transaction and Post-Transaction Target Company Share Transfer.
-The details regarding the fact that ITOCHU and IRI, which is whollyowned by ITOCHU, will continue to collectively own 253,550,784 Target Company Shares (Ownership Ratio: 50.10%) before and after the Transaction and Post-Transaction Target Company Share Transfer is as follows: (i) as of today, Tender Offeror currently owns 50.10% of the Target Company (253,550,784 shares), (ii)(a) from the Ownership Ratio of the Target Company Shares that will be owned by ITOCHU and Target Offeror after the consummation of the Transaction and Post-Transaction Target Company Share Transfer (ITOCHU will wholly own Tender Offeror after the consummation of the Post-Transaction Target Company Share Transfer) (94.70%), (b) subtract approximately 44.60% Ownership Ratio in the Target Company Shares that ITOCHU will additionally and directly or indirectly acquire through the Transaction, and will result in approximately 50.10%.
+The details regarding the fact that ITOCHU and IRI, which is wholly-owned by ITOCHU, will continue to collectively own 253,550,784 Target Company Shares (Ownership Ratio: 50.10%) before and after the Transaction and Post-Transaction Target Company Share Transfer is as follows: (i) as of today, ITOCHU et al. currently owns 50.10% of the Target Company (253,550,784 shares), (ii)(a) from the Ownership Ratio of the Target Company Shares that will be owned by ITOCHU and Target Offeror after the consummation of the Transaction and Post-Transaction Target Company Share Transfer (ITOCHU will wholly own Tender Offeror after the consummation of the Post-Transaction Target Company Share Transfer) (approximately 94.70%), (b) subtract approximately 44.60% Ownership Ratio in the Target Company Shares that ITOCHU will additionally and directly or indirectly acquire through the Transaction, and will result in approximately 50.10%.
 Thus, there will be no change to the fact that ITOCHU and IRI, wholly-owned by ITOCHU, will continue to own a total of 253,550,784 Target Company Shares (50.10%) before and after the Transaction and Post-Transaction Target Company Share Transfer.
 Approximately 44.60% Ownership Ratio in the Target Company Shares that ITOCHU will additionally and directly or indirectly acquire through the Transaction is calculated as follows: subtract the Ownership Ratio (4.90%) that will be transferred in the ZEN-NOH-Nochu Share Transfer and the Ownership Ratio (approximately 0.40%) that will be owned by Tokyo Century after the Tokyo Century Direct Holding Transaction, from the 49.90% Ownership Ratio (252,557,288 shares), which is the amount of Target Company Shares intended to be acquired in the Tender Offer.